Rate Stabilization Account (RSA)

 1.5% RSA Surcharge Effective August 1st

 As of June 30, 2016, the balance of the RSA is $89.1 million.
-Therefore, a 1.5 percent surcharge will be enacted effective August 1.
+Therefore, a 1.5 percent surcharge on all rates will be enacted effective August 1.
 The RSA became depleted due to enduring low market prices and dry hydro conditions, which also impacted 2015 performance.
 Actual net wholesale revenue in 2015 was $24.7 million less than budgeted and the RSA ended 2015 at $91.0 million, only $1 million above the surcharge trigger level.

 Once the RSA is refilled to $100 million, the surcharge is automatically removed.
 City Light anticipates that given current market forecasts, the surcharge will remain in place into 2019.
 Further, should the RSA balance fall below $80 million, per ordinance the surcharge would automatically increase to 3 percent.